kubeflow/pipelines/test/images/README.md

 docker build -t gcr.io/ml-pipeline-test/test-worker:${WHATEVER_TAG_VERSION} .
 ```
 ## Where to push the image
-This image stores in the repo ml-pipeline-test, which is a public GCR repo.
+This image is stored in the repo ml-pipeline-test, which is a public GCR repo.
 To push the image, run the following command:
 1. Configure docker to use the gcloud command-line tool as a credential helper:

 ```